E. 29th AVENUE TOWN CENTER

 “I learned early on that if you make really good food, you make a lot of people happy,” she says.

-Today, visitors to Cattivella, located in Stapleton’s Eastbridge neighborhood, are extremely happy.
+Today, visitors to Cattivella, located in the Eastbridge Town Center, are extremely happy.

 Wiggins opened Cattivella in April 2017 and patrons have been dining there in droves.
 It is Wiggins’ first restaurant (100% self-owned) and the response to her eclectic, upscale menu of Italian cuisine such as pastas, pizzas, seafood, and steak entrees has been overwhelmingly positive – making it one of the hottest establishments in Denver.